nelsonwittwer/code_shack/source/guides/angular_meets_rails/filters.markdown

 ---
-title: Angular Meets Rails: Filters
+title: Angular Meets Rails - Filters
 ---
 # Angular Meets Rails: Filters
 Filters allow you to format the data you display for humans.
 Since the filters are called on the view layer, they are not meant to perform